1 Million Turtles Community Conservation Program

 Refinement

-We have refined this experiment since 2014, besides improving methodologies, we have seen no sign of negative welfare impacts at any stage of this experiment.
+We have refined this survey since 2014, besides improving methodologies, we have seen no sign of negative welfare impacts at any stage of this survey.
 You will be part of this refinement process.

-Next we will move onto the experiment.
-The video below will demonstrate the experimental procedures.
+Next we will move onto the survey.
+The video below will demonstrate the survey procedures.

 Equipment